tarantool/doc/doc/book/connectors/__c.rst

     $ gcc -o example example.c -ltarantool

 Before trying to run,
-check that the server is listening at ``localhost:3301`` and that the space ``examples`` exists, as
+check that a server instance is listening at ``localhost:3301`` and that the space ``examples`` exists, as
 :ref:`described earlier <index-connector_setting>`.
 To run the program, say :samp:`./example`.
-The program will connect to the server, and will send the request.
+The program will connect to the Tarantool instance, and will send the request.
 If Tarantool is not running on localhost with listen address = 3301, the program will print “Connection refused”.
 If the insert fails, the program will print "Insert failed" and an error number